EvolSoft/ServerAuth/README.md

 ***To prevent bugs, delete all old plugin data if you are updating ServerAuth.***

-***WARNING: If you're updating from old versions of ServerAuth to ServerAuth v2.12, you MAY NEED to delete the current language folder!!!***
+***WARNING: If you're updating from old versions of ServerAuth to ServerAuth v2.12 or newer, you MAY NEED to delete the current language folder!!!***

 ***Features:***